 - Your partner, friends and family can also help and support you.
 You don't need to hide how bad you feel as you deserve a lot of support at this time.

 - A counsellor or psychotherapist (via your doctor) can also help you in such a situation.

-- If you are fully breastfeeding with no supplementary feeds, it is likely that you’ll not get your period until you have started to reduce the number of feeds your baby is having.
+- If you are fully breastfeeding with no supplementary feeds, likely, you’ll not get your period until you have started to reduce the number of feeds your baby is having.
 This is not a rule and some women find their period to have returned quite quickly.

 - Although you may not have had a period, it is still possible to ovulate and become pregnant before you start menstruating again.
 Make sure you consider your contraception method if you are not ready for another baby.

 - It is not uncommon for a woman's menstrual cycle to change after childbirth.
-Many women report heavier bleeding, while others say there period is lighter and doesn't last as long.
+Many women report heavier bleeding, while others say their period is lighter and doesn't last as long.

 - If you are concerned about the amount of blood you pass while menstruating, seek advice from your doctor.